Mohammed-Shousha/recipes-app-backend/README.md

 # recipes-app-backend
-apollo-graphql server for recipes app.
+apollo-graphql-postgresql server for recipes app. deloyed using heroku.